 - Lockout Assistance

 Depending on how much the total service costs, you may not have to pay out of pocket for roadside assistance.
-You only need to pay any expenses in excess of the first $50 Chase pays.
+You only need to pay any expenses that are greater than the first $50 Chase pays.

-Chase offers free roadside assistance on the following rewards cards:
+Chase offers free roadside assistance on the following credit cards with travel rewards:

 - The Ritz-Carlton Rewards Credit Card